 A good leader is one who not only leads from the front but also acts as a good team member.
-He/She makes team members realize about every member’s contribution and, the consequences of not taking the ownership.
+They make team members realize every member’s contribution and the consequences of not taking ownership.

 An Individual or Team’s contribution

-Taking the ownership of any work is not only leader’s responsibility but ownership of work must be taken by every individual and the whole team.
-A team who takes the ownership and support their leaders always gets success in achieving the goal.
+Taking ownership of any work is not only the leader’s responsibility, but ownership of work must be taken by every individual and the whole team.
+A team that takes ownership and support their leaders always get success in achieving the goal.

 The most important aspect of building an effective team is having good relations and trust among the team members.
-A healthy relationship demands respect and value from people irrespective of different opinion, experiences and background.
+A healthy relationship demands respect and value from people, irrespective of different opinions, experiences, and backgrounds.

 Build Relationship in Team

 As a leader, we need to empathize with individuals in a team.
-To match employees expertise and competencies to a specific task, we should meet and know individuals likes, dislikes and what motivates them.
+To match employees’ expertise and competencies to a specific task, we should meet and know what individuals like, dislike, and what motivates them.

 Try to involve your team as part of decision-making.
 This will not only help in taking a fair decision but also builds trust.